 blackhole.dat to make it writable by the server.
 The permission settings may vary depending on server configuration.
 If you are unsure about this, ask your host.
 Note that the blackhole script needs to be able to read, write, and execute the

-Step 3: Include the bot-check script by adding the following line to the top of your pages:
+Step 4: Include the Blackhole script by adding the following line to the top of your pages (e.g.,

-blackhole.php script checks the request IP against the blacklist data file.
+The Blackhole script checks the bot’s IP address against the blacklist data file.
 If a match is found, the request is blocked with a customizable message.
-See the source code for more information.
+View the source code for more information.

-Step 4: Include a hidden link to the
+Step 5: Add a hidden link to the

-/blackhole/ directory in the footer of your pages:
+/blackhole/ directory in the footer of your site’s web pages:

 <a rel="nofollow" style="display:none;" href="http://example.com/blackhole/" title="Do NOT follow this link or you will be banned from the site!"><img src="/images/1px.gif" alt="" /></a>

 href value and the image